Cinnamon teal: Description

+The Cinnamon Teal Duck is an aquatic bird, but it can also run and walk on land to catch certain prey like little bugs and insects.
+When they aren't skimming the water or the land for bugs, they sleep.
+The females sleep together in a huddle, while the males stay awake and alert to protect the females.
+Ducks usually make a loud quacking sound, but the Cinnamon Teal is a quieter duck.
+Females will make a loud "quack" when needed to and the males will produce a nasal, whistling song.

 Distribution

 Their breeding habitat is marshes and ponds in western United States and extreme southwestern Canada, and are rare visitors to the east coast of the United States.
+One young male duck was spotted in Grimsby, Ontario, and became a tourist attraction due to its rarity outside of western Canada.
 Cinnamon teal generally select new mates each year.
 They are migratory and most winter in northern South America and the Caribbean, generally not migrating as far as the blue-winged teal.
 Some winter in California and southwestern Arizona.
 Two subspecies of cinnamon teal reside within the Andes of South America.
 The smaller sized S. c. cyanoptera is widespread within low elevations (<1000m) such as the coast of Peru and southern Argentina, whereas the larger size subspecies S. c. orinomus occupies elevations of 3500–4600 meters in the central Andes.

 Behavior

-These birds feed by dabbling.
-They mainly eat plants; their diet may include molluscs and aquatic insects.
+Cinnamon Teal ducks are dabbling ducks which mean they take most of their food at or near the surface by rapidly opening and closing the bill to take seeds, zooplankton, and insects.
+They can also feed like Northern Shovelers following each other in tight groups as they slowly feed across on area.
+Many of them eat plants, seeds an shoots of marsh grasses.
+A small portion of their diet is snails, beetles, dragonflies, water fleas, and many types of flies.
+They mainly eat plants; their diet may also include molluscs and aquatic insects.

 Taxonomy

 They are known to interbreed with blue-winged teals, which are very close relatives.